protontypes/open-sustainable-technology/README.md

 - [EMODnetWCS](https://github.com/EMODnet/EMODnetWCS) - Access Marine Data via the EMODnet Web Coverage Service data through R.

 ### Environmental Satellites

+> **What?** Specialized spacecraft equipped with sensors that orbit the Earth to continuously monitor and collect data on the planet’s atmosphere, land surface, and oceans.

+> **How?** These tools help read and manipulate remote sensing and satellite data, such as interfacing with the Sentinel, Copernicus, Landsat, and MODIS collections, and more.

 - [satpy](https://github.com/pytroll/satpy) - A python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats.
 - [goes2go](https://github.com/blaylockbk/goes2go) - Download and process GOES-16 and GOES-17 data from NOAA's archive on AWS using Python.
 - [landsatxplore](https://github.com/yannforget/landsatxplore) - Provides an interface to the EarthExplorer portal to search and download Landsat Collections scenes through a command-line interface or a Python API.